CONE World [ CONE World Home | Board | Solvers | CONELib | Links | GamsWorld group | Search | Contact ]

 CPLEX

-CPLEX is a powerful Linear Programming (LP), Mixed-Integer Programming (MIP), Quadratically Constraint Programming (QCP) and second order cone programs, and Mixed-Integer Quadratically Constraint Programming (MIQCP) solver based on the Cplex Callable Library from the ILOG CPLEX Division.
+CPLEX is a powerful Linear Programming (LP), Mixed-Integer Programming (MIP), Quadratically Constraint Programming (QCP) and second order cone programs, and Mixed-Integer Quadratically Constraint Programming (MIQCP) solver based on the Cplex Callable Library from IBM.

 LPs are solved via the following algorithms: Primal Simplex, Dual Simplex, Network, Barrier, and Sifting.
 MIPs are solved using an implementation of a branch-and-bound search with modern algorithmic features such as cuts and heuristics.